vboyev-MSFT/defender-docs/defender-xdr/pilot-deploy-defender-cloud-apps.md

 - Microsoft Defender XDR

 This article provides a workflow for piloting and deploying Microsoft Defender for Cloud Apps in your organization.
-You can use these recommendations to onboard Microsoft Defender for Cloud Apps as an individual cybersecurity tool or as part of an end-to-end solution with Microsoft Defender XDR.
+Use these recommendations to onboard Microsoft Defender for Cloud Apps as part of an end-to-end solution with Microsoft Defender XDR.

 This article assumes you have a production Microsoft 365 tenant and are piloting and deploying Microsoft Defender for Cloud Apps in this environment.
-This practice will maintain any settings and customizations you configure during your pilot for your full deployment.
+This practice will maintain any settings and customizations you configure during your pilot for your [full deployment](/defender-cloud-apps/get-started).

 Defender for Office 365 contributes to a Zero Trust architecture by helping to prevent or reduce business damage from a breach.
 For more information, see the [Prevent or reduce business damage from a breach](/security/zero-trust/adopt/prevent-reduce-business-damage-breach) business scenario in the Microsoft Zero Trust adoption framework.